 The ultimate list of toddler breakfast ideas.
 Feeding my toddler a healthy breakfast is very important to me because he is growing.
-Unfortunately, toddlers can be picky eaters.
-Find easy breakfast ideas for toddlers that are healthy, and that your toddler will eat.
+Here are easy breakfast ideas for toddlers.

-Toddlers are growing growing growing, so making sure he has a healthy breakfast is really important to me.
-And yes, it is challenging, as toddlers definitely have a mind of their own and they can be quite fickle.
+Toddlers are growing, growing, and growing.
+So making sure he has a healthy breakfast is really important to me.
+And yes, it is challenging.
+Toddlers definitely have a mind of their own.
+As such, they can be quite fickle.

 On the hungry days, it often feels like my toddler's breakfast appetite cannot be satisfied.
-And on other days, my toddler just plain won't eat.
+However on other days, my toddler just plain won't eat.

-Because I never know what I'm going to get with him at the breakfast table, keeping an arsenal of healthy breakfast ideas for my toddler in my back pocket has saved my sanity.
-And that running list helps me act quick on groggy mornings when sleep was rather fleeting / nonexistent the night before.
+Sometimes, I never know what I'm going to get with him at the breakfast table.
+That's why I always keep an arsenal of healthy breakfast ideas for my toddler in my back pocket.

-Here are my favorite toddler breakfast ideas, and a few tips and tricks on how I get my toddler to eat said breakfast.
+Here are my favorite toddler breakfast ideas.
+Also, I share a few tips and tricks on how I get my toddler to eat breakfast.

 Why?
 I think it's because I let him get involved cooking it, and he gets a choice for his toppings.